je2dz/Azure-SOC/README.md

 One such event was the detection of malware on a workstation.
 Each organization will have policies related to incident response and should be followed.

-#### Incident Description
+#### Preparation

+- The Azure lab was setup to ingest all of the logs into Log Analytics Workspace, Sentinel and Defender configured, and alert rules put in place.

+#### Detection & Analysis

 - Malware has been detected on a workstation with the potential to compromise the confidentiality, integrity, or availability of the system and data.

-#### Initial Repsone Actions

-- Verified the authenticity of the report.
+- Assigned alert to an owner, set the severity to "High", and the status to "Active"
-- Identified the primary user account of the system: attacker
+- Identified the primary user account of the system and all systems affected.
-- Sent notifications to any affected stackholders, users, or customers as appropriate.
-- A full scan of the system was conducted using an up-to-date antivirus software to identify the and remove the malware.
+- A full scan of the system was conducted using an up-to-date antivirus software to identify the malware.
+- Verified the authenticity of the alert as a "True Positive".
+- Sent notifications to appropriate personnel as required by the organization's communication policies.

+#### Containment, Eradication & Recovery

+- The infected system and any additional systems infected by the malware were quarantined.
 - If the malware was unable to be removed or the system sustained damage, the system would have been shutdown and disconnected from the network.

-#### Containment & Recovery
-- The infected system and any additional systems infected by the malware were quarantined.
+- Depending on organizational policies the affected systems could be restored known clean state, such as a system image or a clean installation of the operating system and applications.
+Or the an up-to-date anti-virus solution could be used to clean the systems.

+#### Post-Incident Activity

+- In this simulated case an employee had downloaded a game that contained the malware.
 -

-#### Document Findings & Close out incdient